Contact us

 Resources

-Per-and Polyfluoroalkyl (PFAS) Substances Competitive Grants - NOW OPEN
+Per-and Polyfluoroalkyl (PFAS) Substances Competitive Grants: OPEN

-• Media-specific methods: Enhanced methods for detection on specific media, with a clear indication of new or different compounds, new or different methodological approaches, lower detection levels for specific media or compounds, especially with respect to EPA health guidelines for PFOA (Perfluorooctanoic Acid) and PFOS (Perfluorooctane Sulfonate).
-Media of interest include (in ranked order) (1) Tissues/plasma, (2) sediment, (3) air or interfaces, (4) water.
+- Media-specific methods: Enhanced methods for detection on specific media, with a clear indication of new or different compounds, new or different methodological approaches (such as non-target analysis (NTA) or suspect screening, proxies, surrogates), lower detection levels for specific media or compounds, especially with respect to EPA health guidelines for PFOA

-• Atmospheric sources: Improved understanding of atmospheric exchange in PFAS distribution and fate.
+(Perfluorooctanoic Acid) and PFOS (Perfluorooctane Sulfonate).
+Media of interest include (in ranked order) (1) Tissues/plasma, (2) sediment, (3) air or interfaces, (4) water. - Atmospheric sources: Improved understanding of atmospheric exchange in PFAS distribution and fate.
 This may include methods to determine transport of PFAS to the atmosphere and to subsequent receiving waters, such as a water method that determines "new" compounds based on their likelihood to occur in the atmosphere.

-• Processes oriented at molecular level: Process-oriented research of PFAS fate, transport, and effects, with emphasis on molecular-level understanding of PFAS precursor transformation, sorption dynamics, or mechanisms of bioaccumulation and(or) biological/ecological effects.
+- Processes oriented at molecular level, physical or biological: Process-oriented research of PFAS fate, transport, and effects, with emphasis on molecular-level understanding of PFAS precursor transformation, sorption dynamics, or process-oriented research of mechanisms of PFAS bioaccumulation and(or) biological/ecological effects, or biodegradation of PFAS along source to receptor pathways and identification of mitigation methods and engage modeling and forecasting processes for prediction, prevention, and mitigation of environmental risk of exposure to PFAS in ecosystems and human population.

-Proposals may be for up to $310,000 for one to three years of work, and they require one-to-one matching with non-federal funds.
+Proposals may be for up to $309,000 for one to three years of work, and they require one-to-one matching with non-federal funds.
 Proposals involving substantial collaboration between the USGS and university scientists are encouraged.

 Any investigator at an accredited institution of higher learning in the United States is eligible to apply but must apply to a Water Research Institute or Center established under the provisions of the Water Resources Research Act of 1984, as amended, including the University of Vermont.